QingLyu0828/QingLyu0828.github.io/_pages/about.md

 Research interest
 ======
 * **Deep radiomics/rawdiomics**: The utilization of neural networks to extract features from medical images for medical applications such as tumor detection, or from tomographic data directly (deep rawdiomics).
-* **Hybrid/prompt learning**: The prompt learning scheme to implement disease diagnostics and treatment
+* **Medical image generation**: Use advanced generation models with radiologists' evaluation feedback to generate realistic medical images to mitigate the privacy and data collection concerns
 * **Medical instrumentation innovation**: AI-empowered system prototyping to synergize data acquisition and image reconstruction for targeted applications.
+* **MRI acceleration**: Use neural networks to boost the MRI data acquisition process and quantify the minimal data required for generating diagnosable images.
+* **Medical imaging modality synthesis**: Synthesize high quality medical images from other modalities to ease data acquistion difficulty.
-* **Generalizability of neural networks**: Investigate network generalizability so that it can be deployed on different imaging instruments for various tasks
+* **Uncertainty and generalizability of neural networks**: Quantify network uncertainty to show the reliability of predictions.
+Investigate network generalizability so that it can be deployed on different imaging instruments for various tasks.
-* **Robustness of neural networks**: Improve network robustness so that the network can perform well on data with various noise levels, adversarial attacks, and out-of-distribution data.
-* **Uncertainty of neural networks**: Quantify network uncertainty and show the reliability of predictions.
+* **MRI standardization**: Standardize MRI pixel intensity accross differnt vendors and different scanning protocols.
+Reducing MRI inconsistency.

 Publication
 ======